Dimitri-Sumin/facebook-campaign-revenue-analysis/README.md

 ## Key Results

-- 3,155 validated records analyzed
+- 3,155 validated records analyze
 - 591 unique campaign entities
 - Top ~40% of campaigns account for approximately 80% of observed LTV
 - Only 4 campaigns classified as Scale candidates